 The ornamental tree on the south side of the house is a Catalpa tree, only one or two known in Imlay City.
 It is a flowering tree and has large bean pods that turn brown and drop in late summer.
 The largest living Catalpa tree is on the grounds of the Michigan State Capitol in Lansing and was planted in the year 1879.
 There is one in England that is 150 years old.

 Dr. Jones came to Imlay City from Port Perry, Ontario in December of 1870.
 He was the first doctor in Imlay City when the population was only 100.
 During his career he presided at over 1,900 births.
-He and his family lived in this house 58 years until the time of his death.
-His son-in-law, C. F. Butler, then purchased the house and lived there many more years.
+He and his family lived in this house for 58 years, until the time of his death.
+His son-in-law, C. F. Butler, then purchased the house and lived there for many more years.

 52 years as chairman of the board of trustees of the Congregational Church